wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 1. Select the openID provider as Google from the drop-down menu of Provider ID.
 2. Provide the required details in the Identity Provider Information section.
 **Note**: Fields available in Identity provider section gets automatically occupied with the respective urls.
 3. Set up user account in the google console.
+This is to create an OAuth application to fetch the Client ID and Client secret.

 4. Create a new project in google console.
 [![](/learn/assets/wm_openid_gc1.png)](/learn/assets/wm_openid_gc1.png)